-1. Take a small piece of tape or paper and attach it to the end of the roll of 28 gauge magnet wire.
+Take a small piece of tape or paper and attach it to the end of the roll of 22 gauge magnet wire.
 Write the number '1' on the piece of tape or paper.
 This will be used later to identify the electromagnet's leads.

-2. Mark a point on the shaft of the 5/8" hex bolt that is 2 1/4" away from the hex cap.
-Begin wrapping the 28 gauge magnet wire around the shaft of the hex bolt from this point.
+Starting at the hex nut and working your way towards the hex cap of the bolt, begin wrapping the 22 gauge magnet wire around the shaft of the bolt.
 Do not start wrapping the coil from the very end of the wire.
 Give yourself a foot or so of 'extra' wire at the beginning of the coil.
-This extra wire should posses the label you created in Step 1.
-As you wrap the coil around the shaft, you should be working your way towards the hex cap end of the bolt.
+The label you created in Step 1 should be attached to this 'extra' portion of wire.
 The coils should be wound as neatly and as tightly as possible.

-5. When the third layer is complete, create a center tap by running the magnet wire directly up the shaft of the bolt.
+When the third layer is complete, create a center tap by running the magnet wire directly up the shaft of the bolt.
 Extend the wire about a foot beyond the end of the bolt.
 Label this outgoing wire '2.'

 Bend the wire back upon itself and run it directly down the shaft of the bolt to the hex cap.
 Label this ingoing wire '3.'

 Wind the fourth layer of the coil.
 It will start at the hex cap and work its way up the shaft.
 Make certain that the fourth layer is wrapped in the same direction (clockwise or counter-clockwise) as the rest of the coil.

-8. When the fourth layer is complete, add a fifth layer.
+When the fourth layer is complete, add a fifth layer.

-9. When the fifth layer is complete, add a sixth layer.
+When the fifth layer is complete, add a sixth layer.
 This is the coil's final layer of wire.
 When the sixth layer is complete, cut the wire from the spool, giving yourself about a foot or so of 'extra' wire.
 Label this final lead '4.'

 Cover the coil with epoxy and let it set.

-12. Cut the loop of wire that was formed when you created the center tap in steps 5 and 6.
+Cut the loop of wire that was formed when you created the center tap in steps 6 and 7.
 Make the cut between the labels you placed on that section of wire.
 When complete, your coil will have four leads protruding from it, labeled 1, 2, 3 and 4.
 Each of these leads should be a foot or so long.
 Leads 1 and 2 control the inner three layers of the coil while leads 3 and 4 control the outer three layers.
-The full coil consists of about 1,000 turns of wire and has a total resistance of about 12 ohms.
+The full coil consists of about 780 turns of wire and has a total resistance of about 2.6 ohms.

 Use a medium grit sandpaper to scrape away the enamel insulation from the last inch of each of the four lead wires.
 If the labels are in the way, move them but keep them on their respective leads.
-It is in your best interest not to lose track of which lead is which.
+It is in your best interest not to lose track of which lead is which!